The East Asian Studies Program and Department offer two certificates for minoring in East Asian Studies.

 Summer Language Courses / Courses Taken Abroad

-Candidates should get pre-approval from the Program Director for language or content courses taken over the summer or during a semester abroad to be certain that they will count toward attainment of the certificate.
-Up to two courses of the eight required courses may be non-Princeton University courses.
+Candidates should get pre-approval from the Program Director for language or content courses taken over the summer or during a semester abroad to be certain that they will count toward the attainment of the minor.
+Up to two courses of the seven required courses may be non-Princeton University courses.
 This does not apply to language courses taken with Princeton in Beijing (PIB) or Princeton in Ishikawa (PII).
-PIB and PII can each be considered as the equivalent of one year of language classes towards the Program Certificate.
+PIB and PII can each be considered as the equivalent of one year of language classes toward the Program Certificate.

 Heritage/Advanced Speakers and Course Requirements

-Students with advanced language ability who are pursuing the East Asian Studies Certificate and place into advanced language courses can meet the certificate course requirement by taking content courses to replace the beginning-level language courses.
-In individual cases, it is possible to fulfill the course requirements with eight content courses, assuming proficiency, both oral and written, in the selected language is proven.
-Please consult with the Program Coordinator how to achieve this.
+Students with advanced language ability who are pursuing the East Asian Studies minor and placed into advanced language courses can meet the minor course requirement by taking content courses to replace the beginning-level language courses.
+In individual cases, it is possible to fulfill the course requirements with seven content courses, assuming proficiency, both oral and written, in the selected language is proven.
+Please consult with the Program coordinator on how to achieve this.
 If a second language is studied, two semesters of that language are a minimum requirement.

 Heritage/Advanced Speakers and Written Work

-Advanced Language Courses Can Count as either as a Language or Content Course.
+Advanced Language Courses Can Count as either a Language or Content Course.

-The list of language courses which can count either as a Language or Content Course is here.
+The list of language courses that can count either as a Language or Content Course is here.

 Pass/Fail